ffd8/HY5LIVE/README.md

 While Hydra code is evaluated as blocks, p5.js code is evaluated per function `{}` brackets.
 Changes to the `setup()` function will cause a hardCompile, whereas changes to the `draw()` should softCompile for smooth updates.
 When in doubt or things don't seem to be working, make a hardCompile `CTRL + SHIFT + ENTER`.

-While HY5LIVE tries to automatically compile your code on every keypress, using lots of tricks and error catching, you can always force your own recompiles.
+HY5LIVE tries to automatically compile your code on every keypress, using lots of tricks and error catching, however you can always force your own recompiles.
 You can compile the current block (where text cursor is) with `CTRL + ENTER`, a selection of code with `CTRL + SHIFT + ENTER` or the whole iframe + sketch with `CTRL + SHIFT + ENTER`.
 Therefore, be sure to separate hydra `init` functions like `s0.initScreen()` with separate lines to try and prevent it from re-displaying dialog box unnecessarily.

 #### tldr;
-If your code isn't compiling, press `CTRL + SHIFT + ENTER`.
+If your code isn't compiling/updating, press `CTRL + SHIFT + ENTER`.
 This does a complete recompile, usually needed for p5.js due to setup/draw.

 ## API
 ### Overview
 Under the hood, HY5 creates a few global variables (`HY5`, `P5`, `H`) which are your keys for talking to each framework's canvas and bridging the gap between p5.js and hydra:

-- `HY5` stores delay prefs (for checking canvas ready) and inits `H` instances.
 - `P5` affects p5.js and canvas.
 - `H` affects hydra and canvas.
-*It's a class, allowing multiple hydras for post-post-processing?!
-Details below.*
+- `HY5` stores delay prefs (for checking canvas ready) and inits `H` instances.

 ### P5
 *p5.js specific – mostly used in the global code space (not within other functions).*